twcau/OfficeSpaceManager/MODULES.md

 - Provides all core CLI menu rendering, navigation, and user interaction logic.
 - **Exported Functions:**
-  - `Display-PanelHeader` — Renders a standard panel header for CLI menus.
+  - `Get-PanelHeader` — Renders a standard panel header for CLI menus (replaces obsolete `Display-PanelHeader`).
-  - `Show-ActionHistory` — Displays recent user or system actions.
+  - `Get-ActionHistory` — Displays recent user or system actions (replaces obsolete `Show-ActionHistory`).
   - `New-SecurePassword` — Generates a secure password for provisioning flows.
+- **Note:**
+  - All references to obsolete functions have been updated project-wide for verb compliance and maintainability.
 - Used by: All main CLI scripts and wizards.

 ---